AribYadi/pyr/docs/src/language-reference/functions.md

 Functions in Pyr are defined with the `func` keyword.
 Function arguments are explicitly [typed](./literals.md), and are separated by commas.

+The maximum count of arguments/parameters for function declaring/calling is 255.

 ```python
 func foo(a: int, b: int) -> int:
   print(a + b + "\n")